Natural Gas At 10-Year Low: One Way To Play Further Downside

 - At the New York Mercantile Exchange, the January Nymex price stood around $1.804 per million British thermal units (MMBtu) on Wednesday afternoon.

 - Is there further downside left?
-If so, how can traders play it?
+If so, how can investors profit from it?

 Bull spreads might offer an interesting option.